 - able to produce allelopathic compounds that inhibit the germination and growth of many plants, including a range of crops

 - a public health concern due to its highly allergenic pollen.

 Perennial ragweed also poses a seasonal public health concern due to its highly allergenic pollen.

 Identifying perennial ragweed

 Perennial ragweed is a large and erect perennial herb with a robust lateral root system.
 It grows densely in human-disturbed environments, particularly in sandy soils.

 Leaves are grey-green, with a glandular and hairy surface.
 They are lobed and occur on short stalks.

-Male and female flowers occur on the same plant; male flowers are cream-coloured and are grouped together in 3 mm hemispherical cups with many gathered at the end of stems, while the singular female flowers occur in the axils of upper leaves.
+Male and female flowers occur on the same plant.
+Male flowers are cream-coloured and are grouped together in 3mm hemispherical cups with many gathered at the end of stems.
+The singular female flowers occur in the axils of upper leaves.

 Perennial ragweed reproduces mostly from new shoots that grow from the highly vigorous lateral roots.
-The plant even readily regenerates from root fragments.
-Therefore, soil movement can lead to wider dispersal and further infestation.
+The plant readily regenerates from root fragments.
+Soil movement can lead to wider dispersal and further infestation.

 In Australia, perennial ragweed was first recorded in NSW in 1922.
 It is unclear how it was introduced, although trade in grain contaminated with the seed is likely.